cryptpad/blog/posts/cryptpad-analytics-what-we-cant-know-what-we-must-know-what-we-want-to-know.md

 - data
 - privacy
 cover: /images/Analytics-padtypes.png
+summary: 'CryptPad is a Zero Knowledge cloud application, this means we have designed it such that we do not have any access to the content which is hosted on our server.
+However, there are other things which we do collect and it is important that privacy-minded users understand what we are collecting and why'
 ---

 CryptPad is a Zero Knowledge cloud application, this means we have designed it such